-As domain-specific test sets we use the TED-100 \cite{salesky2021mtedx} and ParaPat \cite{soares-etal-2020-parapat}.
-We also used TED-100 and CTXPro \cite{wicks2023identifying} for document-level experiments.\footnote{For CTXPro, we select a random sample of 2000 paragraphs for our experiments to reduce compute usage.}
+As domain-specific test sets we use TED-100 \cite{salesky2021mtedx} and ParaPat \cite{soares-etal-2020-parapat}.
+We also use TED-100 and CTXPro \cite{wicks-post-2023-identifying} for document-level experiments.\footnote{For CTXPro, we select a random sample of 2000 paragraphs for our experiments to reduce compute usage.}

-We use back translation \cite{sennrich-etal-2016-improving}---with a 1:1 ratio of parallel to synthetic data---for all language pairs except Turkish.
-We train Transformer `big' models for German, Russian and Turkish, and `base' for Hausa \cite{NIPS2017_3f5ee243} using Marian \cite{junczys-dowmunt-etal-2018-marian}.\footnote{We convert models from Marian to Hugging Face format.}
+\autoref{tab:corpora} summarizes the parallel training, evalution and test data and \autoref{tab:monolingual.corpora} in the Appendix summarizes the monolingual data.

-We use Llama2 \cite{touvron2023llama} with 7 and 13 billion parameters as LLMs.
-The 32k token SentencePiece \cite{DBLP:conf/emnlp/KudoR18} model from Llama2 was used for both source and target MT tokenization.\footnote{The target side vocabs must match between the LLM and MT model to be able to ensemble; the source could potentially be different.
+We use back translation \cite{sennrich-etal-2016-improving} (with a 1:1 ratio of parallel to synthetic data) for all language pairs.
+We train Transformer `big' models for German, Russian and Turkish, and `base' for Hausa \cite{NIPS2017_3f5ee243} in Marian NMT \cite{junczys-dowmunt-etal-2018-marian}.\footnote{We convert models from Marian to Hugging Face format.} We use Llama2 \cite{touvron2023llama} with 7 and 13 billion parameters as LLMs.
+The LLama2 32k token SentencePiece model \cite{DBLP:conf/emnlp/KudoR18} is used for source and target MT tokenization.\footnote{The target side vocabs must match between the LLM and MT model to be able to ensemble; the source could potentially be different.
 Preliminary experiments, however, found it better to use the same vocab and be able to tie the embeddings.}

 The optimal mixing ratio is learnt using grid search $\lambda \in \{0, 0.1, ...
 1\}$ on the validation set.
-Results are reported on the test sets, translation quality is measured using \textsc{Comet-22} \cite{rei-etal-2022-comet}.
+We use this same value of $\lambda$ in domain specific experiments in \autoref{sec:analysis}; we do not re-sweep for each domain.
+Final results are reported on the test sets, translation quality is measured using \textsc{Comet-22} \cite{rei-etal-2022-comet}.
 We use greedy search for decoding.
 See \autoref{app:exp} for additional experimental details, including prompts.